sumiya11/ParamPunPam.jl/README.md

 Groebner bases in $\mathbb{Q}(\mathbf{a})[\mathbf{x}]$, where $\mathbf{a}$ are treated as transcendental numbers.

-`ParamPunPam.jl` is primarily designed to work in cases where the coefficients of the output basis are sparse.
+`ParamPunPam.jl` is primarily dParamPunPamgned to work in cases where the coefficients of the output basis are sparse.

 You can install `ParamPunPam.jl` with the following command in Julia: